Diploma in Health Sciences (EMS)

 Applicants who do not have PCP (or higher equivalent) certification, must submit a separate application to JIBC’s PCP program.
 We recommend securing a seat in the PCP program before submitting the diploma program application.
 See the PCP page Application Process section for instructions.

-- An Admissions Officer will then email you information on how to pay the program application fee and submit supporting documents.
+- An Admissions Officer will then email you information on how to submit supporting documents.

 Official transcripts can be mailed to: